meribold/meribold.org/virtual-environments-9487.md

 <!-- TODO: talk about isolation. -->
 <!-- TODO: how can we install something into the virtual environment? -->

-Modules could be installed into this handmade virtual environment with `pip`.
+Packages could be installed into this handmade virtual environment with `pip`.
 For example, your project may depend on a specific version of [left-pad](https://pypi.python.org/pypi/left-pad):